07/21/2022 / updated 1/26/2024 By: M.P Bramble

 Rules for the Remnant

-I happened upon a piece written by Pete Garcia that is called the “Rules for the Remnant” which was designed as a primer for all of the remnant left behind after the Rapture.
+Author Pete Garcia has written a primer called the “Rules for the Remnant” which was designed for all of the remnant left behind after the Rapture.
 Pete created a timeline of the Tribulation events for the remnant to clarify what to expect and most importantly how to get yourself on the right course for eternity.
 Here is a link to Rules for the Remnant (article link).
 I encourage you to read it, share it and even print it out to leave for those left behind after the Rapture.
 Pete’s site is rev310.net which has timely articles on this subject and more.

 Conclusion

 We are moving towards the days in history that are the cap stone of God’s plan for mankind on the Earth.
 The prophetic warning signals are flashing all around us today.
-I do not have any foreknowledge on when the Rapture will occur.
-It could be tomorrow or years away.
+A quick glance at 2 Timothy 3:1-5 confirms that the signs pointing to societal breakdown are accelerating as lawlessness abounds in our streets.
+I do not have any foreknowledge on when the Rapture will occur but the signs are converging and accelerating before our eyes.

 No matter what side of the Rapture we are on when you read this, before or after, there is hope provided by God through Christ to all who will receive Him.
+But be warned, that opportunity has an expiration date.
 The decision you make about Jesus Christ and His finished / redemptive work will set your course for eternity and potentially what side of the Rapture you land on.
 Romans 10:9-11 explains:

 To those who eagerly wait for Him (Jesus Christ) He will appear a second time, apart from sin, for salvation.
 Hebrews 9:28